svg-sprite/svg-sprite/README.md

 ## Changelog

-Please refer to the [changelog](CHANGELOG.md) for a complete release history.
+Please refer to the [GitHub releases](https://github.com/svg-sprite/svg-sprite/releases) for a complete release history.

 ## Legal